 Pokémon Go – Top 3 Pros and Cons

-Pokémon Go had more than 21 million daily active users in the United States in its debut week in July 2016, becoming the most popular US mobile game ever.
-It has surpassed social media apps such as WhatsApp, Instagram, and Twitter for daily use on Android devices.
-[1] [2] The basic premise of the game is that players try to capture Pokémon in a kind of scavenger hunt that uses the GPS on their mobile phones while walking around in the real world.
+The basic premise of the game is for the players to capture Pokémon in a kind of scavenger hunt that uses the GPS on their mobile phones while walking around in the real world.
 The game’s slogan is “Gotta catch ’em all.”
 [3]

 As of July 8, 2020, Pokémon Go was still the most popular location-based game with 576.7 million unique downloads globally in the game’s first four years.
 The game is estimated to have earned $3.6 billion worldwide since 2016, with $445.3 million in the first half of 2020 during COVID-19 (coronavirus) lockdowns, via micro-transactions within the game.
 [18]